csfloat/docs/source/index.html.md

 }
 ```

-This endpoint retrieves the details for a specific listing, regardless of whether it is "active" or "in-active" (ie. `state` != `listed`).
+This endpoint lists the item specified by `asset_id`.
 Requires an authorization header.

 ### HTTP Request